rohitralhan/InstallRHOAI/README.md

 Once the Data Science Cluster is successfully installed:

- 1. A new menu item **Red Hat OpenShift AI** is available under the squares Icon on the top right, as shown in the screenshot below.
+ 1. A new menu item, **Red Hat OpenShift AI**, is available under the squares Icon on the top right, as shown in the screenshot below.
  2. Click it to navigate to the login screen for Red Hat OpenShift AI
  3. Click Login with OpenShift to log in
  4. After logging in, you will land on the Red Hat OpenShift AI home screen